MountStill/COMP2113-The-Da-Vinci-Code-/README.md

 ## List of features/functions:
 1. Generation of random game sets or events
    - CardPool::Pick(): Pick a random card from the cardpool.(Also used when the player and the computer each gain four random cards at first.)
-   - SetDifficulty(string level): The computer have different levels of ability to guess the right answer.
+   - Gameplay(): When it is the computer's turn,the computer has different levels of possibility to guess the right answer.

 2. Data structures for storing game status
    - struct Player: using string to store each player's name, and containing CardSet.